 Liberals and Democrats have tried numerous methods to prevent people from voting Republican.
-They’ve tried calling Republican candidates for president dumb, stupid, uneducated, an amiable dunce, a hick, a hayseed, ignorant, and the numerous other adjectives Roget’s Thesaurus offers for the term ‘dumb’.
-When liberals and Democrats prove unsuccessful in their attempts to convince a sufficient number of the subset that Republican candidates are dumb, they turn to the voters and call them dumb, stupid, uneducated, an amiable dunce, a hick, a hayseed, ignorant, and the numerous other adjectives Roget’s Thesaurus offers for the term ‘dumb’.
-They also attempt to declare the Electoral College antiquated.
+They’ve tried calling Republican candidates for any office dumb, stupid, uneducated, an amiable dunce, a hick, a hayseed, ignorant, and the numerous other adjectives Roget’s Thesaurus offers for the term ‘dumb’.
+When liberals and Democrats proved unsuccessful in their attempts to convince a sufficient number of the subset that Republican candidates are dumb, they attempt to divide and conquer the voter by groups.
+They attempt to convince the voter that the Republican candidate is anti-woman, anti-minority, anti-science, anti-health care, and anti-legal immigrant.
+If that does not work, they declare the Electoral College antiquated.

 With great frustration, many liberals and Democrats are forced to admit that many of their efforts have been in vain.
 In frustration, one liberal theorist stated that if it weren’t for the invention of air-conditioning we wouldn’t be in this mess.
 This mess was a description of having a Republican in office rather than an Algore.
 The liberal said this, because he was miffed that people in the Midwest, and in the South, continue the stubborn, mean-spirited tradition of voting Republican.
-If it weren’t for air-conditioning, the liberal furthered, no one would want to live in Kansas, Nebraska, Georgia, or Florida.
-It would be unbearable to live in those states, and if they couldn’t live there those people would have to move here (California), and they would get swallowed up by the enlightened and sophisticated voters to such a degree that their votes wouldn’t count as much as they do in air-condition-ville.
+If it weren’t for air-conditioning, the liberal furthered, no one would want to live in Kansas, Nebraska, Iowa, or the Dakotas.
+It would be unbearable to live in those states were it not for air-conditioning, and if they couldn’t live there those people would have to move here (California), and they would get swallowed up by the enlightened and sophisticated voters to such a degree that their votes wouldn’t count as much as they do in air-condition-ville.

 In this ever continuing saga of trying to get people to stop voting Republican, or at least take some of the weight away from those Cro-Magnons that do, the state of Massachusetts passed a law in July, 2011 that they hoped would set a precedent for the rest of the country to follow.
 This Massachusetts state law states that the winner of the national popular vote will receive the Massachusetts electoral votes after the fact.
 Now, no one cares about Massachusetts.
 Massachusetts has a mere eleven electoral votes, and the last time the state gave its Electoral votes to a Republican was the last time the other choice was Mondale.
 That’s right, they weren’t the state that voted for Mondale.
 That was Mondale’s home state of Minnesota, and he won that state by .18%.
 No, what Massachusetts was hoping to accomplish with their law was precedent.
 They were hoping to create a bandwagon that Nebraska, Kansas, Iowa and (cross your fingers) Ohio and Florida would follow.

 A president-elect losing the popular vote and attaining the office has happened a total of five times, as of 11/15/16, but liberals and Democrats don’t care about all that nonsense.
 They’re still smarting over their most recent loss in the presidential campaign, and they never want it to happen again.
-They want to further remove whatever minuscule power is currently given to Wyoming, Kansas, and Nebraska and drown it in the power of California, New York, Pennsylvania and other “sophisticated, enlightened” states.
+They want to further remove whatever minuscule power is currently afforded to Iowa, Kansas, and Nebraska and drown it in the power of the California, New York, Pennsylvania and other “sophisticated, enlightened” voters.

 “Presidential candidates now ‘ignore wide swaths of the country’ they consider strong blue or red states and focus their campaigning on contested states,” State Senator James B. Eldridge said.
 “If the president were picked by national popular vote, he argued, candidates would spread their attention out more evenly.